ZehraDemirhan/adonis-rest-api/README.md

 - **Authorization Protection**: All routes are protected by authentication middleware, except for the login and registration endpoints (note: registration is currently unused).
 - **Lucid ORM**: The backend uses Lucid ORM to interact with the database, returning serialized data for various endpoints.
 - **Controller-Service-Repository Pattern**: The backend follows a layered architecture with controller, service, and repository layers, ensuring clean separation of concerns.
-- **Frontend HTTP Client**: The frontend uses a dedicated HTTP client for making authenticated requests.
+- **Frontend HTTP Client**: The frontend uses a dedicated HTTP client to make authenticated requests.
 A second unauthenticated HTTP client is also set up, but currently unused.
-- **Vue Router**: For navigation, Vue Router is used in the frontend.
+- **Vue Router**: For navigation, the Vue Router is used on the front end.
 - **UI Enhancements**: Third-party libraries like Bootstrap and SweetAlert2 are utilized for a better user interface experience.
-- **Avatar Generation**: An avatar for the admin is created using an API based on the admin's initials.

 ## Project Setup Instructions
 1. **Navigate to the root directory of the project**.